TickleThePanda/carpe-dm/src/plans/unbound.md

 #### Grand corridor

 > There's grand corridor carved out of the stone.
 Torches of a similar
-> design from *QUEST GIVER*'s tower adorn the walls, fire flickering out
+> design from Elidyr's tower adorn the walls, fire flickering out of
-> of them.
+> them.
 The corridor is about 200ft long and about 10ft wide.
-You
+You can
-> can see 3 corridors off the left hand wall and 2 off the right hand
+> see 3 corridors off the left hand wall and 2 off the right hand wall -
-> wall - these are built at odd intervals.
+> these are built at odd intervals.
 The space in here is almost
 > pristine, apart from dust.
 The grand doors that are at the end of the
 > corridor are open.